Deekshithpoleboina/Privacy-Preserving-Medical-Data-with-AI/README.md

 | Heart Rate   | 0.0 ± 1.0                | ~172.46                       |
 | Sex          | 0.0 ± 1.0                | ~0.39                         |

-*More features covered in full evaluation.*
+*More features are covered in the full evaluation.*

 ---